Butlchr17/Research_Notes_Manager/README.md

 # Research Notes Manager

 A full-stack web application for managing research notes, designed to streamline workflows for medical researchers.
-Built as preparation for a Fullstack Software Engineer role at **Truveta**, this project showcases proficiency in full-stack development, databases, caching, AI-assisted coding, and containerization.
+Built as preparation for a Fullstack Software Engineer role, this project showcases proficiency in full-stack development, databases, caching, AI-assisted coding, and containerization.

 ---